DIY Fix: Chevy Volt Service High Voltage Charging System | Save $2,000+

 The Hidden Cause: Why Your Volt Won’t Charge

-- Hybrid Battery Tank (Driver’s Side): This is the one you need to check.
-It is located on the left side of the dual-tank assembly.
+• The Hybrid Battery Tank is, on the drivers side.
+This is the tank you need to check.
+You can find it on the side of the part that holds two tanks.

 How to Check and Fill the Hybrid Battery Coolant

-Originally, General Motors stated that as long as the fluid was above the “seam” (the middle line of the tank), the car was fine.
-However, many owners reported errors even at that level.
+General Motors used to say that long as the fluid was above the middle line of the tank the car was okay..
+A lot of people who own these cars had problems even when the fluid was at that level.

-The New Standard: GM has updated the spec.
-To avoid “Unable to Charge” messages, the coolant level must now be at the top of the black sticker on the reservoir.
+Now General Motors has a rule.
+To avoid getting messages that say the car is “Unable to Charge” the coolant level has to be all the way up to the top of the sticker on the reservoir.

-- Fill to the Line: Fill the reservoir until it reaches the top of the black sticker.
+• Fill it up to the line.
+Keep filling the reservoir until the fluid reaches the top of the sticker.

 How to Reset the Error Code

-- Use an OBD2 Scan Tool: Connect a scanner (even a basic one or a Bluetooth adapter with a smartphone app) to your car’s OBD2 port.
+• Use an OBD2 Scan Tool: You can connect a scanner or a Bluetooth adapter with a smartphone app to the OBD2 port, in your car.

 What if the Message Returns?

-If you top off the coolant and the message returns, there are two likely scenarios:
+If you fill up the coolant and the message comes back there are two things that might be happening.

-Warranty Tip: Many Chevrolet Volts and Cadillac ELRs are covered under the 8-year / 100,000-mile Hybrid Powertrain Warranty.
-If your car is within this range, you may be eligible for a free repair at a certified dealer.
+You should also know that if you own a Chevrolet Volt or a Cadillac ELR it might still be under warranty.
+Many Chevrolet Volts and Cadillac ELRs are covered by the 8-year / 100,000-mile Hybrid Powertrain Warranty.
+If your car is still, under this warranty you might be able to get it fixed for free at a dealership that is certified to work on your car.